tomlarse/PsCms/README.md

 Get-Command -Module PsAcano
 ```

-The Acano server uses a 128-bit GUID to identify objects, use these when accessing objects with `Get-`, `Set-` and `Delete-` Cmdlets.
+The Acano server uses a 128-bit GUID to identify objects, use these when accessing objects with `Get-`, `Set-` and `Remove-` Cmdlets.

 ## Caveats